What Makes Salmon Oil so Good for Dogs?

 • MSM (Methylsulfonylmethane): Can help reduce joint pain and inflammation.

-• CBD Oil for Dogs: CBD oil has shown promise in easing pain scores in arthritic dogs, as well as supporting joint health.
+• CBD Oil: CBD oil has shown promise in easing pain scores in arthritic dogs, as well as supporting joint health.

 • DHA Fatty Acids: Directly providing DHA, an omega-3 fatty acid, can support brain health and cognitive function.
 Seek alternative fish oils for high levels of DHA.
 While salmon oil has high levels of DHA fatty acids, there are other ways to get them for your dog.